jkrogager/VoigtFit/docs/documentation.rst

 **name :  dataset_name**

   *dataset_name* gives the name of the dataset.
-  The dataset is automatically saved (as *'dataset_name.hdf5'*), and if a dataset of the given name is present, it will be loaded automatically.
+  The dataset is automatically saved (as ``dataset_name.hdf5``), and if a dataset of the given name is present in the working directory, it will be loaded automatically.
+The current dataset can be overwritten by running VoigtFit with the option ``-f``.

 Save